 Storytellers, movies, and poets have shown and described the splendour of Ischia in ways I can never hope to do.
 However, let me just say it’s one of the most outstandingly beautiful places I have seen!
+I had an incredible summer in Ischia!

 We set off from Milan at 7.30 am on Trenitalia’s FrecciaRossa Train and arrived at Napoli at 12:00pm.
 To reach Ischia, we had to take the Aliscafo Snav ferry heading to Casamicciola.
 I sat by the window watching the sea waves rise and fall.